 An essential concept in the OSG is the "pilot job".
 The pilot, which arrives at your batch system, is sent by the VO to get a resource allocation.
 However, it does not contain any research payload.
 Once started, it will connect back to a resource pool and pull down individuals' research "payload jobs".
 Hence, we do not think about submitting "jobs" to sites but rather "resource requests".

 Traditionally, an OSG Compute Entrypoint (CE) provides remote access for VOs to submit pilot jobs to your local batch system.
 There are two options for accepting pilot jobs at your site:

-- Hosted CE: OSG will run and operate the CE services; the site only needs to provide a SSH pubkey-based authentication access to the central OSG host.
+- Hosted CE: OSG will run and operate the CE services at no cost; the site only needs to provide a SSH pubkey-based authentication access to the central OSG host.
 OSG will interface with the VO and submit pilots directly to your batch system via SSH.
 By far, this is the simplest option: however, it is less-scalable and the site delegates many of the scheduling decisions to the OSG.
-Contact email@example.com for more information on the hosted CE.
+Contact firstname.lastname@example.org for more information on the hosted CE.

 - OSG CE: The traditional option where the site installs and operates a HTCondor-based CE on a dedicated host.
 This provides the best scalability and flexibility, but may require an ongoing time investment from the site.
 The OSG CE install and operation is covered in this documentation page.